RhetTbull/osxphotos/README.md

 See also `exiftool`.

 #### `exiftool`
-Returns an ExifTool object for the photo which provides an interface to [exiftool](https://exiftool.org/) allowing you to read or write the actual EXIF data in the image file inside the Photos library.
+Returns an [ExifToolCaching](#exiftoolExifTool) object for the photo which provides an interface to [exiftool](https://exiftool.org/) allowing you to read the actual EXIF data in the image file inside the Photos library.
 If [exif_info](#exif-info) doesn't give you all the data you need, you can use `exiftool` to read the entire EXIF contents of the image.

 If the file is missing from the library (e.g. not downloaded from iCloud), returns None.